 Everything tastes better fresh.
-Some canned or frozen foods don't even resemble the real deal, and it is no different with your everyday coffee.
-Let me tell you what you didn't know about fresh roasting, and why it matters!
+Some canned or frozen foods don't even resemble the real deal, and it is no different from your regular coffee.
+Let me tell you what you didn't know about fresh roasting and why it matters!

-Unroasted green coffee beans carry all of the components needed for coffee, but lack taste.
-Much like a kernel or a bean, aromas and flavors are only released after roasting.
+Unroasted green coffee beans carry all of the components needed for coffee but lack taste.
+Much like a kernel or a bean, aromas are released after roasting.
 Roasting the raw beans dries up moisture, and the bean begins to expand and change in color.
-As the beans transform, they begin to change not only in color, but also in taste and they become physically lighter.
+As the beans transform, they vary in color and taste, becoming physically lighter.
 The roasting process brings forth the gift of oils from inside the protective shell.
-Those precious oils are what carry the aroma, the characteristics and the flavor of that particular bean.
-One Great Coffee not only knows this, but respects this.
+Those precious oils carry the aroma, characteristics, and flavor of that particular bean.
+One Great Coffee not only knows this but respects this.

 One Great Coffee takes the green, or raw, bean and roasts it to perfection.
-We do not fill our bags with gases to try to extend the freshness, we do not freeze dry, and we do not let them hang out for days and de-gas.
-Immediately after cooling, the beans are placed into a foil-lined bag with a one-way pressure release valve.
-Because green beans are more stable than roasted beans, we really move quickly once the beans are roasted.
-We know, and you should too, that peak freshness is 1 day after roasting...one day!
-We can be straight-forward with you.
-There is no other way to get coffee this fresh from a grocer that has their coffee brought in on a truck.
-It could be days, weeks, even months past it's roasting date by the time you take it home.
+We do not fill our bags with gases to try to extend the freshness, we do not freeze-dry, and we do not let them hang out for days and de-gas.
+Because green beans are more stable than roasted beans, we move quickly once roasted.
+We know, and you should too, that peak freshness is one day after roasting...one day!
+We can be straightforward with you.
+There is no other way to get coffee this fresh from a grocer with their coffee brought in on a truck.
+It could be days, weeks, even months past its roasting date by the time you take it home.
 One Great Coffee would like you to experience coffee the way it is supposed to be.
-Don't sell yourself short...freshly roasted, shipped to you and in your cup ...quick!
 Mmm, now that is one great coffee!